Threatened and Endangered or Rare Species

 The reporter should support the report with photographs, specimens (if specimens can be legally and ethically taken), written descriptions describing identification characteristics, or past experience with the species.
 Location, habitat, and any other pertinent biological information should also be recorded.
 Reports should be sent to staff of the South Dakota Natural Heritage Program.
 Sightings of migratory birds do not need to be reported with the exception of Whooping Cranes, Eskimo Curlews, and Mountain Plovers.
 Report wintering concentrations of Bald Eagles and large annual concentrations of migratory shorebirds.

-State Endangered Species Permit ProcedureIf you plan to sample or collect any species listed as a state threatened or endangered species, you must request a state endangered species permit.
-To apply for a state endangered species permit, follow these instructions.
+State Endangered Species Permit ProcedureIf you plan to sample or collect any species listed as a state threatened or endangered species, you must request a state endangered species authorization.
+To apply for this authorization, follow these instructions.